AndrewBubnov/clear-react-router/README.md

 ```
 #### Including `beforeLoad`

-To run both `beforeLoad` and `loader` for the route or route list, pass the `withBeforeLoad` option:
+To include the `beforeLoad` function in the revalidation process, pass the `withBeforeLoad` option:

 ```tsx
 await invalidate('/posts', { withBeforeLoad: true });